 If you can’t use a personal loan as a down payment, what are your options?
 You have three to consider:

-- Trade equity – If you have a trade-in that has equity, you can apply that toward a down payment.
+- Trade equity – If you have a trade-in that has equity (worth more than you owe on the loan), you can apply that toward a down payment.

 - Cash – If you don’t have a car to trade in, you can use your own cash to use as money down.